New York v. Deutsche Telekom: Ruling

-On February 11, 2020, District Judge Victor Marrero officially announced his decision siding with Sprint and T-Mobile, officially giving federal district court approval to the merger.
+On February 11, 2020, District Judge Victor Marrero officially announced his decision to side with Sprint and T-Mobile, officially giving federal district court approval to the merger.
 He stated that "the merger is not likely to substantially lessen competition like the suing state AGs had claimed it would" and also that Sprint "does not have a sustainable long-term competitive strategy [to remain a viable competitor]."